attagata/showexif/README.md

 ## Features

+v1.1.0
+   - Turn user messages to language to portuguese
+   - Google maps url when there is a location on EXIF

+v1.0.0
    - Extract detailed Exif metadata from image and video files.
    - Compatible with a wide range of file formats, including MOV and MP4.
    - Provides detailed metadata, including file properties, GPS data, and more.

 ## Requirements